Latching Solenoids: A Green Solution for Your Application

-There are many definitions of what constitutes a “green” product as well as the variable degrees of “greenness” a product may exhibit.
-Many consider a product green if it provides superior or even comparable performance to an alternative product while consuming fewer resources to be produced and utilized.
-The latching solenoid technology designed by TLX Technologies easily falls into this “green” category.
-TLX’s latching solenoids consume no power, produce no heat and generate no electrical noise while holding in either the on or off position.
-This technology also provides superior performance over the constantly powered solenoid actuators manufactured by other companies.
+There are many definitions of what constitutes a green product as well as the variable degrees of greenness a product may exhibit.
+Many consider a product green if it provides superior or even comparable performance to an alternative product while consuming fewer resources.
+The latching solenoid technology designed by TLX Technologies easily falls into this green category.
+TLX’s latching solenoids consume no power, produce no heat, and generate no electrical noise while holding in either the ON or OFF position.
+This technology also provides superior performance over solenoid actuators requiring constant power.

-Permanent Magnet (PM) latching solenoid actuators utilize permanent magnets in conjunction with the solenoid coil to maintain the position of the plunger with no current applied.
-The permanent magnet generates a small magnetic flux in the magnetic circuit generating an attraction of the plunger and the fixed pole piece with no power applied.
-When a short pulse of electrical current is applied to the coil, the resulting electromagnetic flux generated by the coil can either add to or subtract from the permanent magnet flux depending on the polarity of the applied current.
+Permanent Magnet (PM) latching solenoid actuators utilize permanent magnets, which generate a small magnetic flux, in conjunction with the solenoid coil to maintain the position of the plunger with no current applied.
+When a short pulse of electrical current is applied to the coil, the resulting electromagnetic flux generated by the coil can either add to or subtract from the permanent magnet flux, depending on the polarity of the applied current.

-While latching actuators can offer performance advantages in a variety of applications, latching actuator technology may not be well suited for use in applications where the actuator is required to “fail” to a known position upon power failure.
-Since latching actuators need to be powered to change state, the actuator would remain in the position it was in when the power failed.
-However, it is feasible to include a drive circuit with an energy storage feature in the control circuitry to allow the actuator to be positioned properly in the event of a power failure if desired.
+While latching actuators can offer performance advantages in a variety of applications, latching actuator technology may not be well suited for use in applications where the actuator is required to fail to a known position upon power failure.
+Since latching actuators need to be powered to change state, the actuator would maintain its position when the power failed.
+However, it is feasible to include a drive circuit with an energy storage feature in the control circuitry to allow the actuator to be positioned properly in the event of a power failure.

-Both PM and RM latching actuators can be custom designed in either open frame or tubular solenoids as push, pull or bi-stable (push-pull) arrangements.
+Both PM and RM latching actuators can be custom designed in either open frame or tubular solenoids as push, pull, or bi-stable (push-pull) arrangements.
 They can also be designed in two or three-position configurations depending on the application requirements.
-In addition, a variety of drive circuits ranging from a simple diode-resistor circuit to the more complex PWM current control circuit can be used to offer the most cost effective and “green” solution for your application problem.
+In addition, a variety of drive circuits ranging from a simple diode-resistor circuit to the more complex pulse width modulation current control circuit can be used to offer a green and cost effective solution for your application.

 If you are looking for ways to “green” your application, contact our Technical Team to discuss your current or future project needs.
 TLX Technologies has successfully helped customers improve efficiency, reduce product size and lower power consumption for their applications.